 Transfers are used to move revenues from the fund where collection occurs to the fund where funds have been reallocated for use.
-In the case of the District, transfers from the debt service fund 2001 to the debt service fund 2014 were made to close out the debt service fund 2001 upon the refunding of the Series 2001 Bonds.
+In the case of the District, transfers were made from debt service fund 2014 and the capital fund 2015 to the general fund and debt service fund 2004 and debt service fund 2015.
+Funds were transferred to close out the debt service fund 2004 upon the refunding of the Series 2004 Bonds as well as to reimburse general fund for the OUC lighting lease pay down.